Angola Food Academy: Angola’s youth drive food security and sovereignty

 Launched in November 2024, this initiative stems from a unique synergy of public and private sector efforts to cultivate a sustainable food system, empower young leaders and create a movement that will continue to thrive long after the end of the programme.

-The Angola Food Movement holds the promise of transforming not just Angola’s food system, but also its socio-economic landscape
+The Angola Food Academy holds the promise of transforming not just Angola’s food system, but also its socio-economic landscape

 Toward food sovereignty: a lasting legacy